hugin-munin-project/hugin-munin-project.github.io/_pages/home.md

 sitemap: false
 permalink: /
 ---
-#### Enhanced Access to Norwegian Cultural Heritage using AI-driven Handwriting Recognition
 <span style="text-decoration: underline">The primary, overall objective of the HUGIN-MUNIN project is to develop new deep neural network
 technology with general, robust models that will enable large-scale use of HTR as part of the standard digitization process of Norwegian LAM collections without the need for massive and on-